Live Chat Software

 Hearing begins when the outer ear, the visible portion of the ear that is on the outside of the head, channels sound waves down the auditory canal.
 This tube-like passageway is lined with tiny hairs and small glands that produce ear wax.

 The middle ear lies at the end of the auditory canal.
-It is composed of the eardrum and three small bones, known by the layman as the hammer, the anvil and the stirrup.
+It is composed of the eardrum and three small bones, known as the hammer, the anvil and the stirrup.
 When sound waves hit the eardrum, it vibrates and, in turn, moves the hammer.
 The hammer moves the anvil, which moves the stirrup, transmitting the vibrations into the inner ear.
 The middle ear functions to amplify sound, which is why significant hearing damage can result from any disruption in any of the parts.

 Many people suffer from hearing loss…